ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 - **No dependency conflicts**: Because each software package in Nix has a unique hash, its installation path also includes this hash value, so multiple versions can coexist.
 - **The community is very active, and there are quite a few third-party projects**.
 The official package repository, nixpkgs, has many contributors, and many people share their Nix configuration on Github/Gitlab.
 After browsing through it, the entire ecosystem gives me a sense of excitement in discovering a new continent.

-{{< figure src="./nixos-bootloader.avif" caption="All historical versions are listed in the boot options of NixOS.
+{{< figure src="nixos-bootloader.avif" caption="All historical versions are listed in the boot options of NixOS.
 Image from [NixOS Discourse - 10074](https://discourse.nixos.org/t/how-to-make-uefis-grub2-menu-the-same-as-bioss-one/10074)" >}}

 ### Disadvantages of Nix